Optimal tests for continuous-variable quantum teleportation and photodetectors: Introduction

 As an additional result, we analytically find the energy-constrained diamond distance between a photodetector and its experimental approximation.
 We model the noisy version of a photodetector as a pure-loss channel followed by an ideal photodetector.
 We also find that number-diagonal states optimize the energy-constrained diamond distance and show that entanglement is not required for the optimal distinguishability of the ideal photodetector from its experimental implementation.

-The rest of the paper is organized as follows.
-In Section~\ref{sec:preliminaries}, we review some definitions relevant for the rest of the paper.
-We present our results on an optimal test for CV teleportation in Section~\ref{sec:CV-teleportation}.
-We next present our results on an optimal test for photodetectors in Section~\ref{sec:photo-detector}.
-Finally, we summarize our results in Section~\ref{sec:conclusion}.
-We note that the appendices provide detailed proofs of all statements that follow.
-In the arXiv posting of our paper, we have provided all source files (Mathematica and MATLAB) needed to generate the plots given in our paper.
+The rest of our paper is organized as follows.
+We first review some definitions and prior results that will be employed to understand the main results, including quantum states, channels, and distinguishability measures (Section~\ref{app:state-ch-meas}), bosonic Gaussian states and channels (Section~\ref{app:bosonic-st-ch}), and the Karush--Kuhn--Tucker conditions for convex optimization (Section~\ref{app:KKT-cond}).
+We then present our results on an optimal test for CV teleportation.
+After that, we present our results on an optimal test for photodetectors.
+Finally, we summarize our results and state some open problems.

+In the appendices, we provide proofs for the results presented in the main text of our paper.
+In Appendix~\ref{sec:CV-teleportation_supp}, we provide proofs related to our results on an optimal test for the performance of continuous-variable (CV) quantum teleportation.
+Finally, we provide proofs for our results on photodetectors in Appendix~\ref{app:photo-detector}.